 Vice President: Edward Kwakwa, World Intellectual Property Organization

-Edward Kwakwa is Legal Counsel at the World Intellectual Property Organization (WIPO) in Geneva.
+Edward Kwakwa is Senior Director, Department for Traditional Knowledge and Global Challenges at the World Intellectual Property Organization (WIPO) in Geneva.
 Kwakwa holds an LL.B. from the University of Ghana, an LL.M. from Queen's University in Canada, and an LL.M. and a J.S.D. from Yale Law School.
 Before joining WIPO, he practiced corporate and international trade law and investment with O'Melveny and Myers in Washington, D.C., worked as International Legal Adviser at the Commission on Global Governance in Geneva, as Senior Legal Adviser at the Office of the United Nations High Commissioner for Refugees (UNHCR), and as Legal Affairs Officer at the World Trade Organization (WTO).
 His publications include four books and numerous articles on international law.
 In 1991, he received the ICRC's Paul Reuter Prize for his book "The International Law of Armed Conflict: Personal and Material Fields of Application."
 He is currently serving as Vice-President of the African Foundation for International Law, Member of the Governing Council of Africa Legal Aid, and Member of the Editorial Advisory Boards of several Journals, including the African Journal of International and Comparative Law, the International Organizations Law Review and The Journal of Conflict and Security Law.
 In September 2011, he was elected Associate Member of the Institut de Droit International.
 He is Visiting Professor of Law at the Graduate Institute of International and Development Studies in Geneva and at the University of Lausanne, and has been a Visiting Professor of Law at the Fletcher School of Law and Diplomacy, the University of Denver College of Law, the World Trade Institute in Berne, the International Law Institute in Uganda and the University of Pretoria, South Africa, where he has been appointed as an Extraordinary Professor in Law.
 Kwakwa is a longstanding active ASIL member, having served from 2001 to 2004 on the Executive Council of the ASIL, from 2012 to 2015 as Counselor to the ASIL's Executive Council, and on numerous ASIL Committees.